DS 7 E-TENSE performance, top speed & engine

 DS 7 E-TENSE 0-62mph, top speed and acceleration

-The DS 7 Crossback is undeniably fast, with a near-300bhp power output, sub-six-second 0-62mph time and a top speed just a shade under 150mph.
+4x4 versions of the DS 7 are undeniably fast.
+The E-TENSE 300 hits 0-62mph in 5.9 seconds and the newly introduced E-TENSE 360 does the same in 5.6 seconds; both have a top speed approaching 150mph.
 Those numbers may well seem like overkill for a family SUV, but they do make sure the French contender isn't left behind by its premium Audi, BMW and Mercedes rivals.

 They also mean it deals with a full load of passengers and luggage with ease, and will get up to speed on a motorway slip road, or overtake a slow-moving vehicle, very swiftly.
 The standard eight-speed automatic gearbox's shifts are smooth, if not the very fastest we've experienced.

-A cheaper and less powerful (222bhp) front-wheel-drive version of the hybrid DS 7 is set to join the range soon.
-We haven't driven it yet, but in similar fashion to the front-drive versions of the closely related Vauxhall Grandland X and Peugeot 3008 hybrids, it could turn out to be a more suitable option for many buyers.
+A cheaper and less powerful (222bhp) front-wheel drive version of the plug-in hybrid DS 7 is also offered.
+Acceleration to 62mph takes 8.9 seconds, and it feels neither fast nor slow.
+But in similar fashion to the front-drive versions of the closely related Vauxhall Grandland X and Peugeot 3008 hybrids, it could turn out to be the more suitable option for many buyers.

 Plug-in hybrids can sometimes suffer in this department due to the additional weight they carry compared to their purely diesel and petrol counterparts.
 That issue isn't entirely absent here, but the presence of heavy battery packs mounted low down in the E-TENSE does serve to improve the car's ride quality compared to the standard version, which can get too unsettled by bumpy roads.

 Citroen's clever 'Active Scan Suspension' system – which surveys the road ahead with a camera and prepares the suspension to absorb what's coming up – is standard on the DS 7 E-TENSE.
 We found the technology doesn't work quite as well as claimed, with truly bumpy rural or urban roads tending to overwhelm it a bit; it's very effective on faster roads or motorways, though making this an excellent long-distance cruiser.

 In This Review